 - Mix the ingredients until it forms into a dough, then wrap with plastic wrap and store the dough in the refrigerator.

-- Next, add in two medium sized eggs, ½ cup of evaporated milk, 1 tbsp vanilla extract, and 8 tbsp of softened butter.
+- Next, add two medium-sized eggs, 1/2 cup of evaporated milk, 1 tbsp vanilla extract, and 8 tbsp of softened butter.

 - Whisk until the mixture is nice creamy and airy.